raghad-althagafi/Cpit405/README.md

 ## Backend
 To handle the backend, we created `Services_list` component.
 This component dynamically fetches and displays a list of services from the backend.
-It uses the `useEffect` to fetch data from the backend.
+It uses the `useEffect` to fetch data.
 The data is fetched from the endpoint: http://localhost/Api/get_services.php
-The backend returns a list of services in JSON format The component handles any errors that occur.
+The backend returns a list of services in JSON format it handles any errors that occur.
 Each service is rendered inside a styled box using CSS classes (`.service-box`, `.service-title`, `.service-desc`).
 This component will be used in Services page